[Three.js] Scene, Renderer, Camera

 scene.add(parent);

-// Create a child object and add it to the parent
+// Creating a child object and adding it to the parent

 const child = new THREE.Mesh(geometry, material);